 Creativity abounds!
 We just spent time at the Hospitality & Design Expo in Las Vegas viewing some of the most intriguing and indulgent products to elevate your interior and exterior design concepts.
-If you need a little inspiration for your upcoming projects, these top trends from the HD Expo are sure to do the trick.

 Green is in and we aren’t just talking about eco-conscious manufacturing.
 This season when you refresh a property, bring the outdoors in with opulent potted trees, raised gardens of fragrant species and flowering vines to decorate walls.